bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML helps search engines, screen readers, and other user devices determine the significance and context of web content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+With display: inline-block , the top and bottom margins and paddings are respected, but with display: inline they are not.
+Also compared to display: block, display: inline doesnot add a line-break after the element, so the element can sit next to other element.

 3. What are the 4 areas of the box model?

+The content edge, padding edge, border edge, and margin edge.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+Git offers the type of performance, security and flexibility that most developers and teams need to develop their projects.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.